-Once trained, ML models for QC are capable of reducing the time-cost of making new predictions for unseen data tremendously in comparison to conventional QC computation \cite{westermayr_2021_perspective, Sergei21_Chem_review_NNML, Westermayr2020review}.
+Once trained, ML models for QC are capable of reducing the time-cost of making new predictions for unseen data tremendously, in comparison to conventional QC computation \cite{westermayr_2021_perspective, Sergei21_Chem_review_NNML, Westermayr2020review}.
 However, it is a common observation in ML-QC that the more samples a ML model is trained on, the better the accuracy of the model \cite{Westermayr2020review, Westermayr2020NNKRR, dral21a}.
 Recent research in developing ML methods for QC has therefore begun posing a slightly different question to this entire approach: how long does it take to generate training data for such ML models?
 Various methodological improvements have since been developed to tackle this specific aspect of the ML-QC approach.
 These include $\Delta$-ML \cite{Ramakrishnan2015}, multifidelity machine learning \cite{zasp19a}, and hierarchical-ML \cite{dral2020hierarchical}.
 The $\Delta$-ML approach trains an ML model on the difference between two \textit{fidelities} of QC data.
 The term fidelity refers to the accuracy of the QC method.
 It is generally the case that a higher fidelity is associated with a higher compute-cost.
-Thus, $\Delta$-ML trains on a costly fidelity, called the \textit{target fidelity}, and a cheaper fidelity, referred to herein as the \textit{QC-baseline fidelity}.
+Thus, $\Delta$-ML trains on the difference of a costly fidelity, called the \textit{target fidelity}, and a cheaper fidelity, referred to herein as the \textit{QC-baseline fidelity}.
 This is pictorially depicted at the top of Figure \ref{fig_conceptualization}.
 The final predictions involve making the QC-baseline fidelity calculations and adding to that the difference predicted by the $\Delta$-ML model.
 The h-ML approach builds several $\Delta$-ML like models for more than two fidelities where the training samples at each fidelity are decided by minimizing a cost function based on user defined error and compute-cost budget in generating training data.
-This has been shown effective in predicting the potential energy surface for ground state in the $ CH_3Cl$ molecule \cite{dral2020hierarchical}.
-Multifidelity machine learning (MFML) was introduced as a systematic generalization of the $\Delta$-ML method \cite{zasp19a} with several ML models, called \textit{sub-models}, being built with different fidelities and number of training samples.
-The method provides several methodological improvements over the $\Delta$-ML approach in that the cheaper fidelity is no longer calculated but are predicted within the MFML method.
-In both MFML and $\Delta$-ML, the training samples needed at the cheaper fidelities include the training samples used at the target fidelity.
-This property of the training data is referred to as the nestedness of training data \cite{zasp19a, vinod23_MFML}, that is, the training data is homogeneous.
-A recent development over the MFML method is the optimized MFML (o-MFML) method \cite{vinod_2024_oMFML} which uses a validation set computed at the target fidelity to optimally combine the sub-models of MFML.
-This method was shown to be superior in prediction of excitation energies and atomization energies in ref.~\cite{vinod_2024_oMFML} and shown to be better in use cases where the training data is heterogeneous, or non-nested \cite{Vinod_2024_nonnested}.
-The MFML and o-MFML methods are depicted in the middle of Fig.~\ref{fig_conceptualization}.
-Note that the conventional MFML method only needs the training data while the o-MFML method requires the validation set computed at the target fidelity.
-The prediction is made without any further computation of the baseline fidelities.
-Another flavor of ML methods that has recently been introduced is the use of multitask Gaussian processes (MTGPR) to predict molecular properties such as ionization potentials with a training data cost reduction of almost an order of magnitude when coupled with the $\Delta$-ML approach \cite{fisher2024multitask}.
+This model was shown to be effective in predicting the potential energy surface of the ground state in the $\rm CH_3Cl$ molecule \cite{dral2020hierarchical}.